-- (8) A pharmaceutical chemist or an assistant under supervision of the direct personal а subject pharmaceutical chemist, to this regulation, is authorised to dispense а prescription for a restricted substance. - (9) A person must not dispense any prescription for a restricted substance or supply a restricted substance on or in accordance with any prescription unless the person complies with the following provisions: - (a) the dispensing of the prescription must not be repeated more than the maximum number of times indicated on it and, if an interval of times is specified, at a shorter interval than that specified, and on each occasion upon which it is dispensed there is to be stamped or marked in writing or clearly shown on the prescription - - (i) the date upon which it is dispensed; and - (ii) the signature of the pharmaceutical chemist by whom it is dispensed or by whom its dispensing is supervised; and
+- A pharmaceutical chemist or an assistant under (8) the direct personal supervision of a pharmaceutical chemist, subject this to regulation. authorised dispense is to a prescription for a restricted substance. - (9) A person must not dispense any prescription for a restricted substance or supply a restricted substance on or in accordance with any prescription unless the person complies with the following provisions: - (a) the dispensing of the prescription must not be repeated more than the maximum number of times indicated on it and, if an interval of times is specified, at a shorter interval than that specified, and on each occasion upon which it is dispensed there is to be stamped or marked in writing or clearly shown on the prescription - - (i) the date upon which it is dispensed; and - (ii) the signature of the pharmaceutical chemist by whom it is dispensed or by whom its dispensing is supervised; and

-- (iii) the address of the place at which it is dispensed; - (b) where the occasion of the dispensing of the prescription is, in accordance with the terms of the prescription, the last occasion on which it may be dispensed, the person, upon dispensing it, must cancel it in accordance with subregulation (13); - (c) before completion of the supply of the restricted substance, the person must make or cause to be made, in the approved recording system relating to the pharmacy at which that supply is effected, an entry that, subject to subregulation (10), sets out - (i) the date on which the restricted substance is dispensed; and - whether the authority for the (ii) dispensing by the person of the restricted substance is a prescription issued under regulation 45 or 46 or an instruction issued under regulation 47; and - (iii) the name of the person by whom that prescription or instruction was issued; and
+- (iii) the address of the place at which it is dispensed; - (b) where the occasion of the dispensing of the prescription is, in accordance with the terms of the prescription, the last occasion on which it may be dispensed, the person, upon dispensing it, must cancel it in accordance with subregulation (13); - (c) before completion of the supply of the restricted substance, the person must make or cause to be made, in the approved recording system relating to the pharmacy at which that supply is effected, an entry that, subject to subregulation (10), sets out - - (i) the date on which the restricted substance is dispensed; and - (ii) whether the authority for the dispensing by the person of the restricted substance is a prescription issued under regulation 45 or 46 or an instruction issued under regulation 47; and - (iii) the name of the person by whom that prescription or instruction was issued; and

-- (iv) the name and address of the person for the treatment of whom, or of the owner of the animal for the treatment of which, the restricted substance was dispensed; and - (v) the material of the part prescription instruction. or including particulars of any specification in respect of the dispensing repeated the of prescription; and - (vi) the text of any note marked, under subregulation (4)(c)(ii), on the prescription (if any) on the authority of which that person dispensed the restricted substance; - (d) the label on the container of the restricted substance is to be marked with the prescription reference number appearing in the approved recording system and with such other particulars as are prescribed in regulation 114(2); - (e) the approved recording system is to be kept at the place at which the restricted substance was dispensed and is produced on demand to an inspector.
+- (iv) the name and address of the person for the treatment of whom, or of the owner of the animal for the treatment of which, the restricted substance was dispensed; and - the material (v) part of the prescription instruction. or including particulars of any specification in respect of the dispensing repeated of the prescription; and - (vi) the text of any note marked, under subregulation (4)(c)(ii), on the prescription (if any) on the authority of which that person dispensed the restricted substance; - (d) the label on the container of the restricted substance is to be marked with the prescription reference number appearing in the approved recording system and with such other particulars as are prescribed in regulation 114(2); - (e) the approved recording system is to be kept at the place at which the restricted substance was dispensed and is produced on demand to an inspector.